v1cont/yad/feature-comparison.md

 ⁽⁵⁾ yadL saves print settings to new file `$XDG_CONFIG_HOME/yad/print.conf`, and other settings to `$XDG_CONFIG_HOME/yad.conf`.
 Instead, yadU uses `gsettings` to save its configuration; it can be built "standalone" without `gsettings` but then there is no `yad.conf` to save the configuration.

 ⁽⁶⁾ yadL still provides option `--multi-progress` as a deprecated alias for `--progress`.

+⁽⁸⁾ GTK+-2 does not provide a GDK Wayland backend.  yadU and yadL equally support Wayland for GTK+-3 builds but some dialog features may not be available.
+If configuration option `debug` is enabled, yadL and yadU will print a warning when an unavailable feature is requested.
+To run yadL/yadU in this way, select the Wayland backend by setting `GDK_BACKEND=wayland,x11` in the application's environment.
+Special value `GDK_BACKEND=help` displays the available backends.